Annie972297/css-has-test/README.md

 Then I restart the project.
 It works in Firefox 110.0.
 I can see there is a "csstools-has-" attribute on the corresponding element.

 But if I build the project and open the `index.html` in the `dist` folder with vscode plugin "Live Server", it doesn't work.

+The key to reproduce the problem is to use async stylesheet.
+Using "dynamic import of Vue Router" or "Async Components of Vue" is easy to trigger the problem.